KyawHtetLinn/Action-Recognition-with-mmaction/README.md

 # action-recognition-with-mmaction
-Training the action recognition model with ucf101 dataset.
+Training the action recognition model with the videos from ucf101 dataset.